-Collard greens are one of the true glories of Southern soul food.
-Below the Mason-Dixon Line, a chicken dinner without them is almost unimaginable.
+Collard greens are one of the true glories of soul food.
+Down South, a chicken dinner without them is almost unimaginable.
 Collards have earned their place on the table not just because of their taste, but also because of their heart-healthy fiber and high vitamin content.
-Collards are packed with folate, vitamins K and A, and the cancer-fighting carotenoid lutein, a nutrient The American Institute for Cancer Research (AICR) considers a possible protection against breast, lung, and colorectal cancer.
-Collards are part of the Brassica family that includes cabbage, broccoli, and kale, all among the AICR’s recommended foods.
+Collards are packed with folate, vitamins K and A, and cancer-fighting carotenoid lutein.

-Collards are traditionally slow-cooked with ham hocks for flavor, alas not the healthiest way to eat them.
-We think they taste great with less cooking, and with garlic and herbs instead of ham.
-Collard greens are available year round, but taste best in winter after being nipped by the first frost.
+Collards are traditionally slow-cooked with ham hocks for flavor, but we think they taste great with less cooking, and with garlic and herbs instead of ham.
+Collard greens are available year-round, but taste best in winter after being nipped by the first frost.
 For freshness and extra nutritional value, purchase collard greens that are grown locally if you can.

-Collards have a reputation for being tough and bitter, hence the long cooking times many traditional recipes call for.
-But if you buy young greens, they’ll be sweeter and tender.
-At the market, look for bunches of collards with small, bluish green rather than giant ones.
-The leaves should be crisp, without any wilting or yellow patches, but don’t worry if there are a few holes, since this usually shows that they haven’t been sprayed with pesticides.
+At the market, look for bunches of collards with small, bluish-green leaves rather than giant ones.
+The leaves should be crisp, without any wilting or yellow patches,.
 The woody stems of collards are inedible, so before cooking, strip the green leaves off and discard the stems.